Skip to main content

 Every Jewish source, in one place — finally fused.

 JewishGen, Yad Vashem, Sefaria, and Geni each hold a piece of your family’s story.
 Today they live on four separate sites that don’t talk to each other.
-We bring them together into one cited workspace — and we treat memorial records with the reverence they deserve.
+We bring JewishGen, Sefaria, and Geni together into one cited workspace (with Yad Vashem joining once our institutional partnership lands) — and we treat memorial records with the reverence they deserve.

 Four corpora, one workspace